Best hydration packs 2023 – comfortable ways to carry water on your bike

 Heavy, even when empty

-The bag has room for a 3.0 liter bladder (though you'll have to bring your own) and features pockets galore; including a special pocket at the top to store your best mountain bike goggles, plenty of mesh and divided elastic pouches for keeping your snacks arranged and a hidden phone pocket near the right kidney.
+The bag has room for a 3-liter bladder (though you'll have to bring your own) and features pockets galore – including a special pocket for storing the best mountain bike sunglasses.
+There are plenty of mesh and divided elastic pouches for keeping snacks arranged and a hidden phone pocket too.

 How much water do you need on a MTB ride?